MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 # [Agent mapping and configuration](#tab/agent-mapping-config)

-To migrate from System Center Operations Manager agent to SCOM Managed Instance (preview), see [High level overview of upgrading agents and running two environments](/system-center/scom/deploy-upgrade-overview#high-level-overview-of-upgrading-agents-and-running-two-environments-1).
+To migrate from System Center Operations Manager agent to SCOM Managed Instance, see [High level overview of upgrading agents and running two environments](/system-center/scom/deploy-upgrade-overview#high-level-overview-of-upgrading-agents-and-running-two-environments-1).

 ---